 The PLA filaments used for 3D printing are also not pure PLA plastics, but so-called "PLA blends", i.e. mixtures in which special additives are inserted so that the material can withstand the special application conditions.
 In most cases, materials are developed and manufactured specifically for the respective conditions.
 This guarantees high efficiency and consistency.
 The PLA materials are particularly suitable for beginners due to their ease of use.

 As a biomaterial, the PLA also has no unpleasant odor in the molten state.
-In addition, PLA absorbs little moisture during storage and is very UV resistant.
-The high flammability and good mechanical properties also open up a wide range of applications for this material.
+In addition, PLA absorbs little moisture during storage.
+The good mechanical properties also open up a wide range of applications for this material.